Goats are a key ingredient in many of our favorite dairy products, but there are many different types of goats.

 - These goats are a medium to large breed.
 Does usually weigh about 135 pounds on average.

-- Alpine goats originated from the Swiss Alps.
+- Alpine goats originated from the French Alps.

 - Averaging a little over a gallon of milk per day.

 The Sanaan is another highly productive dairy goat breed.
 With their high milk production, they have a lower butterfat, averaging around 3.5%.

 Sanaans are fairly tolerable to most climates.
 However, because of their light hair and skin, they do not tolerate long exposure to sun.
 Providing them shade is a must.